zubinchopra/portaldocs/portal-sdk/templates/portalfx-skeleton.md

    * telemetry
    * ux

 1. Within these major areas, documents are organized by topic.
-Some topics are object names or specific features.
-For example, some filenames are `portalfx-blades-outputs.md`, `portalfx-controls-editor.md`, and `portalfx-forms-sections.md`.
+Some topics are object names or specific principles.
+For example, some filenames are `portalfx-blades-outputs.md`, `portalfx-controls-editor.md`, and `portalfx-forms-designing.md`.

 1. There are some topics that do not have a major area.
 They are not specific to one topic, and consequently, may be linked to within several topics.
 A partial list is as follows.